 - Training Provider Database

-The EDD Labor Market Information Division maintains lists of training institutions in California.
+The EDD Labor Market Information Division maintains comprehensive lists of training institutions, including apprenticeships, in California.

 - Update Training Provider Information

-The ETPL list is established and maintained by the Employment and Training Panel.
-The ETPL is an official list of training providers who are eligible to receive WIA funding through Individual Training Accounts (ITAs).
-This list Includes name, locations, fees, programs, occupations, and apprenticeship programs offered.
+The Eligible Training Providers List (ETPL) is an official list of training providers who are eligible to receive WIOA (formerly Workforce Investment Act, WIA) funding through Individual Training Accounts (ITAs).
+This list includes name, locations, fees, programs, occupations, and apprenticeship programs offered.

 - ETPL Certification Process

-To find out how to be included in the Employment and Training Panel official eligible training provider listing, please review the ETP policy and procedures and find out if you qualify and how to apply.
+To find out how to be included in the official ETPL, please review the policy and procedures and find out if you qualify and how to apply.

 - Classification of Instructional Programs (CIP)